-SSA offers two intensive, multi-week study-abroad programs.
+The Crown Family School offers two intensive, multi-week study-abroad programs.
 The first is focused on urban poverty and community practice in India in collaboration with the Tata Institute of the Social Sciences Centre for Community Organization and Development Practice in Mumbai.
 The second program is focused on urbanization, migration, and poverty and is in collaboration with the Hong Kong Polytechnic University’s Department of Applied Social Sciences in Hong Kong and Peking University's Department of Sociology.
 Applications for both programs are accepted in the spring quarter.

 For More Information

 International Program Staff:

 McCormick Foundation Professor; Deputy Dean for Strategic Initiatives; UNESCO Chair for Inclusive Urbanism

 Crown Family School of Social Work, Policy, and Practice

 Area of Expertise: Children and Adolescents, Community, International, Non-Profit Organizations, Poverty and Income, Urban